holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 #### 2.6.3 Lead Link to Sub-Circle

-A Circle’s Lead Link may appoint someone to fill the Lead Link Role for each Sub-Circle, using the same rules that apply when the Lead Link appoints into any other Defined Role of the Circle.
+A Circle’s Lead Link may assign someone to fill the Lead Link Role for each Sub-Circle, using the same rules that apply when the Lead Link assigns into any other Defined Role of the Circle.

 #### 2.6.4 Rep Link to Super-Circle